 If a mole is symmetrical and doesn't change shape or color, it's generally nothing to worry about.
 However, if you notice a mole that's oddly shaped or if you think one of the moles you've had for a while just changed shape or color, you should see a dermatologist.
 Moles that change in appearance can indicate that you may have skin cancer, such as melanoma or basal cell carcinoma.

-Recommendation: The American Academy of Dermatology recommends every adult get a skin evaluation annually from a dermatologist.
+The Remedy Rx: The American Academy of Dermatology recommends every adult get a skin evaluation annually from a dermatologist.
 However, you should visit one immediately if you notice any of your moles have recently changed.
-If they’re caught in time, these types of skin cancers can usually be treated and removed so they cause no further damage.
+If they're caught in time, these types of skin cancers can usually be treated and removed so they cause no further damage.

 You feel really thirsty all the time